More at rubyonrails.org:

 would match books/some/section/last-words-a-memoir with params[:section] equals 'some/section', and params[:title] equals 'last-words-a-memoir'.

 Technically, a route can have even more than one wildcard segment.
-The matcher assigns segments to parameters in an intuitive way.
+The matcher assigns segments to parameters in the order they occur.
 For example:

 would match zoo/woo/foo/bar/baz with params[:a] equals 'zoo/woo', and params[:b] equals 'bar/baz'.